shaik1002/biggitlabbomb/doc/user/workspace/gitlab_agent_configuration.md

 NOTE:
 If a setting has an invalid value, it's not possible to update any setting until you fix that value.
-Updating any of these settings (except `enabled`) does not affect existing workspaces.

 ### `enabled`